GrumpyOldTroll/draft-jholland-quic-multicast/draft-jholland-quic-multicast.md

 These values cannot change during the lifetime of the channel.
 If a new value is received that is not the same as a prior value, the client MUST close the connection with a PROTOCOL_ERROR.

  * IP Family: Used only when Has Addresses is set in the Content Field (ignored otherwise).
 Unset indicates IPv4, Set indicates IPv6 for both Source IP (if present) and Group IP.
- * Source IP: Present if Has Addresses and Has SSM are both set in the Content Field.
+ * Source IP: Present if Has Addresses is set in the Content Field.
 The IP Address of the source of the (S,G) for the channel.
 Either a 32-bit IPv4 address or a 128-bit IPv6 address, as indicated by IP Family.
  * Group IP: Present if Has Addresses is set in the Content Field.
 The IP Address of the group of the (S,G) for the channel.
 Either a 32-bit IPv4 address or a 128-bit IPv6 address, as indicated by IP Family.
  * UDP Port: Present if Has Addressess is set in the Content Field.
 The 16-bit UDP Port of traffic for the channel.
  * Header AEAD Algorithm: Present when Has Header Key is set in the Content Field.
 A value from <https://www.iana.org/assignments/aead-parameters/aead-parameters.xhtml>, used to protect the header fields in the channel packets.
 The value MUST match a value provided in the "AEAD Algorithms List" of the transport parameter (see {{transport-parameter}}).